Zephyrus: An Agentic Framework for Weather Science: : A Comprehensive Weather Benchmark

 \subsubsection{Human-generated tasks}

-The human-generated tasks span across the Easy and Hard difficulty levels and represent realistic meteorological queries curated in conjunction with a domain expert.
+The human-generated tasks span across the Easy, Medium and Hard difficulty levels and represent realistic meteorological queries curated in conjunction with a domain expert.
 For each task, a graduate student created a question template and wrote Python code to answer the query.
 Easy tasks focus on basic data retrieval operations like finding extrema, querying specific values, and identifying locations with particular weather conditions.
 Medium-difficulty tasks introduce forecasting elements, asking for future weather predictions at specific locations and times, and/or implementing complex data analysis pipelines.
-Hard tasks incorporate more complex analytical concepts such as anomaly detection relative to baselines and counterfactual scenario analysis.
-They demand comprehensive meteorological expertise and mirror real-world operational workflows.
+Hard tasks demand substantial meteorological expertise and mirror real-world operational workflows.
 These include extreme weather event detection, comprehensive weather assessments, and generation of detailed forecast discussions that span regional to global scales.
 For instance, ENSO outlook reports require synthesizing complex interactions between multiple atmospheric and oceanic variables to produce coherent, scientifically grounded forecasts.
 We source the expert-generated weather discussion reports from several online sources, such as the NOAA website\footnote{\url{https://www.wpc.ncep.noaa.gov/discussions/hpcdiscussions.php?disc=pmdepd}} and IRI Seasonal Climate Forecasts/Outlooks\footnote{\url{https://iri.columbia.edu/our-expertise/climate/forecasts/seasonal-climate-forecasts/}}.
 For extreme weather event tasks, we use records from the EM-DAT international disaster database \citep{delforge2025emdat}, matching event entries by date and location to the ERA5 data.